mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlowAnalysis.md

 𝐉 = result.algorithm.jacobian
 ```

-The JuliaGrid implementation of the power flow algorithm stores the increment and mismatch vectors in a specific order.
-The first ``n-1`` elements of both vectors correspond to the bus voltage angle increments and active mismatches, respectively, based on the PV and PQ buses in the order they appear in the input data.
-The last ``n_{\text{pq}}`` elements of both vectors correspond to the bus voltage magnitude increments and reactive mismatches, respectively, based on the PQ buses.
-Therefore, the Jacobian matrix ``\mathbf{J}(\mathbf{x})`` follows the same order for its rows and columns.
+The JuliaGrid implementation of the AC power flow algorithm follows a specific order to store the increment and mismatch vectors.
+The first ``n-1`` elements of both vectors correspond to the demand and generator buses in the same order as they appear in the input data.
+This order is not obtained by first extracting the demand and then generator buses but by excluding the slack bus in the input data.
+The first `n-1` elements of the increment vector correspond to the voltage angle increments, while the first ``n-1`` elements of the mismatch vector correspond to the mismatch in active power injections.

+The last ``n_{\text{pq}}`` elements of the increment and mismatch vectors correspond to the demand buses in the order they appear in the input data.
+For the increment vector, it matches the bus voltage magnitude increments, while for the mismatch vector, it matches the mismatch in reactive power injections.

+As a result, this order defines the row and column order of the Jacobian matrix ``\mathbf{J}(\mathbf{x})``.

 Finally, the function [`solvePowerFlow!`](@ref solvePowerFlow!) adds the computed increment term to the previous solution to obtain a new solution:
 ```math
   \mathbf {x}^{(\nu)} = \mathbf {x}^{(\nu-1)} + \mathbf \Delta \mathbf {x}^{(\nu-1)}.
 ```
-The bus voltage magnitudes ``\mathbf{V}`` and angles ``\bm{\theta}`` are then updated based on the obtained solution ``\mathbf {x}``.
-It is important to note that only the voltage magnitudes related to PQ buses and angles related to PV and PQ buses are updated; not all values are updated.
+The bus voltage magnitudes ``\mathbf{V} = [V_i]`` and angles ``\bm{\theta} = [\theta_i]`` are then updated based on the obtained solution ``\mathbf {x}``.
+It is important to note that only the voltage magnitudes related to demand buses and angles related to demand and generator buses are updated; not all values are updated.
 Therefore, the final solution obtained by JuliaGrid is stored in the following vectors:
 ```@repl PowerFlowSolution
 𝐕 = result.bus.voltage.magnitude
 𝛉 = result.bus.voltage.angle